How Do You Protect Your App Idea? A Guide to Software as Intellectual Property

-“How do I protect my software idea” is a question that we frequently get asked by our software development clients.
-It is understandable that before you make an investment of your time and money for a web or mobile app, that you would want to know upfront how to protect your investment.
+“How do I protect an app idea?”
+This is a question that we frequently get asked by our clients who are in the process of developing software.
+It is understandable that before you make an investment of your time and money for a web or mobile app, that you would want to know upfront how to protect that app idea.

-While we are not lawyers, in this article we explain some of the main concepts and approaches so you can become familiar with the terms and options.
-Our intention is to give you a good foundation so you can make an informed decision on what’s right for you and your company.
+While we are not lawyers, in this article we explain some of the main concepts and approaches so you can become familiar with the terms and options for claiming your software as intellectual property.
+This guide is designed to give you a good foundation so you can make an informed decision on what’s right for you and your company.

-There is a difference between an idea and an invention when it comes to protecting your software.
+There is a difference between an idea and an invention when it comes to deciding how to protect an app idea.
 While there are ways you can protect your idea from being stolen before you write your application, which we will discuss below, you will have more ability to protect your idea once it is developed.

 Non-Disclosure Agreements

 When you do share your idea, ask the individuals or company you are working with to sign a Non-Disclosure agreement (NDA).
+This is a key step in protecting any app or software ideas.
 An NDA is an agreement to protect trade secrets and other confidential information such as schematics, design documents, requirements documents, and pricing.

 By signing an NDA, the participants promise not to divulge or release information shared between them.
 If the information is leaked, the injured party can claim a breach of contract.